Death of Benito Mussolini: Order to execute

 Differing accounts exist of who made the decision that Mussolini should be summarily executed.
 Palmiro Togliatti, the Secretary-General of the Communist Party, claimed that he had ordered Mussolini's execution prior to his capture.
 Togliatti said he had done so by a radio message on 26 April 1945 with the words:

 He also claimed that he had given the order as deputy prime minister of the government in Rome and as leader of the Communist Party.
 Ivanoe Bonomi, the prime minister, later denied that this was said with his government's authority or approval.

 A senior communist in Milan, Luigi Longo, said that the order came from the General Command of the partisan military units "in application of a CLNAI decision".
 Longo subsequently gave a different story: he said that when he and Fermo Solari, a member of the Action Party (which was part of the CLNAI), heard the news of Mussolini's capture they immediately agreed that he should be summarily executed and Longo gave the order for it to be carried out.
 According to Leo Valiani, the Action Party representative on the CLNAI, the decision to execute Mussolini was taken on the night of 27/28 April by a group acting on behalf of the CLNAI comprising himself, Sandro Pertini, and the communists Emilio Sereni and Luigi Longo.
 The CLNAI subsequently announced, on the day after his death, that Mussolini had been executed on its orders.

 In any event, Longo instructed a communist partisan of the General Command, Walter Audisio, to go immediately to Dongo to carry out the order.
 According to Longo, he did so with the words "go and shoot him".
 Longo asked another partisan, Aldo Lampredi, to go as well because, according to Lampredi, Longo thought Audisio was "impudent, too inflexible and rash".

-Execution
+Shooting, 28 April 1945

-Although several conflicting versions and theories of how Mussolini and Petacci died were put forward after the war, the account of Walter Audisio, or at least its essential components, remains the most credible and is sometimes referred to in Italy as the "official" version.
+Although several conflicting versions and theories of how Mussolini and Petacci died were put forward after the war, the account of Walter Audisio, or at least its essential components, remains the most credible and is sometimes referred to in Italy as the "official version".